AdobeDocs/marketo.en/help/marketo/product-docs/reporting/email-insights/filtering-in-email-insights.md

 ## Account Based Marketing {#account-based-marketing}

-If you use [Target Account Management](https://docs.marketo.com/display/DOCS/Account+Based+Marketing+Overview), there are filters specifically for you.
+If you use [[!UICONTROL Target Account Management]](https://docs.marketo.com/display/DOCS/Account+Based+Marketing+Overview), there are filters specifically for you.

 ![](assets/abm.png)